ror-community/ror-site/content/test/_index.md

 ## Callout boxes

-{{< callout icon="fa-info">}} Use the `<callout>` shortcode for a callout box.
-You can make the box any one of the brand colours: green, dark grey, orange, light grey, raspberry, purple, or black by appending this to the shortcode (or leave color out for the default light grey).
+{{< callout icon="fa-info">}} Use the `callout` shortcode for a callout box.
+You can make the box any one of the brand colors except raspbaerry by specifying the color in the shortcode: green, dark grey, orange, light grey, purple, or black.
+If you do not specify a color, the callout will be the default light grey.

 By default, callout boxes have the info icon shown here.
 You can also set any icon from the [Font Awesome library](https://fontawesome.com) by specifying its name, e.g., <code>icon="fa-envelope"</code>.
 If you do not want an icon, specify `icon="no-icon"` and your callout box will have full-width text.
-You can style text within a callout box using normal Markdown.
-View the Markdown for this page to see the code in action.{{< /callout >}}
+You can style text within a callout box using normal Markdown.{{< /callout >}}

 {{< callout color="green" icon="no-icon" >}} This is a green callout box with no icon. `Lorem Ipsum is placeholder text.` Richard McClintock, a Latin scholar from Hampden-Sydney College, is [credited](#) with discovering the source behind the ubiquitous filler text.
 {{< /callout >}}